 The video below was created by Simon Fraser University and addresses the three most common myths about sexual violence.

 Fact: A person's outfit or actions are not an invitation to sexual assault or harassment.
 The only person responsible for a sexual assault or harassment is the person who commits the act.
 Blaming the survivor is known as victim blaming.

-Fact: Sexual assault is one of the most underreported crimes in Canada.
-Many barriers to reporting exist, including but not limited to: not being believed, feeling humiliated, fear of retaliation by the offender and of re-victimization in the legal process, fear of reaction by their social networks.
+Fact: Many barriers to reporting exist, including but not limited to: not being believed, feeling humiliated, fear of retaliation by the offender and of re-victimization in the legal process, fear of reaction by their social networks.
 It is important to recognize that every individual affected by sexual assault may choose to report or not.
 Their decision has no bearing on the truth of their experience.

 Fact: Studies show that over 80% of sexual assaults are committed by someone known to the person, such as a friend, partner, service provider, neighbour or family member.

 Fact: Shock, fear, embarrassment and distress can impair memory.
 Additionally, many people who have experienced a traumatic event actively attempt to minimize or forget the details as a coping technique.